 Peanuts were traditionally planted in April before TSWV.
 This disease has pushed the planting window later.
-However, recent information with newer varieties show that optimum yields may be obtained from plantings made around April 25.
+However, recent information with newer varieties shows that optimum yields may be obtained from plantings made around April 25.
 Peanuts can do well planted through the first week of June and will suffer yield loss planted later than this.
 Early planted peanuts (any time in early April) could suffer a yield loss from cool soils.
-The highest numbers of thrips (F. fusca) that vector the TSW virus occurred on April planted peanuts, whereas peanuts planted in May had smaller populations.
+The highest numbers of thrips (F. fusca) that vector the TSW virus occurred on April-planted peanuts, whereas peanuts planted in May had smaller populations.
 The population dynamics of thrips in non-crop plants or volunteer peanuts early in the season is a reason for these effects since these plants may serve as reservoirs for TSWV.

-Modeling work with the PNUTGRO model in Gainesville indicated that the highest yield could be expected from an April 15 planting while planting April 1 would result in about a 6%-8% yield decrease and May 1 about 1%-2 % yield decrease.
+Modeling work with the PNUTGRO model in Gainesville indicated that the highest yield could be expected from an April 15 planting while planting April 1 would result in about a 6%-8% yield decrease and May 1 about 1%-2% yield decrease.
 However, the Gainesville area has not had the spotted wilt pressure that most of the other areas of the Southeast have experienced and it is located further to the south than much of the peanut growing area.
 The Southeast Climate Consortium has a peanut model for Florida.
 This model shows potential yields according to their climate predictions.
-The website can be found at (http://agroclimate. org).
-If conditions are to be dry, cover crops can be killed early for those who strip till or land can be bedded early to have enough moisture to plant on time.
+The website can be found at http://agroclimate. org.
+If conditions are dry, cover crops can be killed early for those who strip till, or land can be bedded early to have enough moisture to plant on time.

 Peanuts may be planted deeper than any of the other row crops.
 It will emerge from two to three inches deep or deeper.
 However, like other seed that are high in oil content, seed should be planted into moisture for rapid germination.

 When planting peanuts, be sure to handle them gently and carefully.
-If they are handled roughly or the bags are dropped, seeds will split and germination will be reduced and a poor stand results.
-Peanut seed should be planted in rows that are 24 to 36 inches apart.
+If seeds split, germination will be reduced and a poor stand results.
+Peanut seed should be planted in rows 30 to 36 inches apart.
 The distance between rows will be determined by the variety being planted and the equipment available.
-However, many growers plant in "twin rows," which are two rows about 7 to 9 inches apart, with the middles between the sets of twin rows being about 24 to 36 inches in width.
-The seed should normally be placed 2 to 4 inches apart in the rows depending on the row pattern and type of peanut.
-The seed should be placed 1 1⁄2 to 3 inches deep in light-textured soils and 1 1⁄2 to 2 inches deep in heavier-textured soils.
+However, many growers plant in "twin rows," which are two rows 7 to 9 inches apart, with row centers 30 to 36 inches in width.
+Seed should normally be placed 2 to 4 inches apart in the rows depending on the row pattern and type of peanut.
+The seed should be placed 1 /2 to 3 inches deep in light-textured soils and 1 1/2 to 2 inches deep in heavier-textured soils.
 After planting, the top of the seed rows should be level with or slightly raised above the middles.
-Many farmers prefer to plant peanuts on a ridge in order to provide good water drainage away from the peanuts.
-If the soil is well drained, it would not be necessary to plant on a ridge.
-Irrigation may be made ahead of planting in order to make the planting operation easier.
+Many farmers prefer to plant peanuts on a bed in order to provide good water drainage away from the peanuts.
+If the soil is well drained, it would not be necessary to plant on a bed.
+Irrigation may be done ahead of planting in order to make the planting operation easier.
 If it is dry after planting, be sure to irrigate to get the peanuts up to a good stand.
-Also, if certain herbicides are applied at or soon after planting and no rain or irrigation occurs, poor weed control results may be obtained.
-Therefore, an irrigation to move the pesticides into the top 2 or 3 inches of soil would be beneficial.
+Also, if certain herbicides are applied at or soon after planting without any following rain or irrigation, weed control is unsatisfactory.
+Therefore, irrigation to move the pesticides into the top 2 or 3 inches of soil would be beneficial.
+Likewise, soil temperature needs to be near 70°F for optimum germination for most of the oilseed crops with the optimum range being from 64 to 75°F. Planting should be delayed in years with cool, wet soil conditions for maximum germination.